Branding

 Included

-• Brand logos
+• Brand logos for products, services, initiatives, or campaigns

-• Logos of products, product lines
+• Logos for product lines or product families

-• Event logos
+• Event logos (one-off or recurring)

 Files to prepare